Kiefer's Wager: John Hutchinson

 15 Mesopotamia (see note 1).

 16 Mark Rosenthal writes in his comprehensive essay in the catalogue on the occasion of the Kiefer retrospective (The Art Institute of Chicago, Philadelphia Museum of Art, Museum of Contemporary Art Los Angeles, Museum of Modern Art New York 1987/88): "Kiefer's interest in the central themes of the Byzantine iconoclasm had already been evident in his art since 1973, when he only named the persons of the Trinity, instead of depicting them.
 This is reminiscent of the medieval debate as to whether painter-monks were allowed to depict Christian figures.
 The Byzantines believed that the images were more than mere representations—they believed that the images were the emanation of the deity himself.
 That is why the worship of images was associated with magic" (p.
 76).
-This thought, combined with the Jewish ban on idols, may be an explanation for the absence of persons in Kiefer's more recent works.
+This idea, combined with the Jewish prohibition of idols, could explain the absence of figures in Kiefer's recent works.

 17 Gershom G. Scholem, Major Trends in Jewish Mysticism, New York, 1961, p.
 25.